Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves: Discussion

 \section{Discussion}

-Our study focuses on the detection of non-sinusoidal periodic signals in quasar lightcurves using the LSP.
+Our study focuses on the detection of non-sinusoidal periodic signals in quasar lightcurves using the LSP under different scenarios for lightcurve quality.
 Such signals are expected to be common in binary lightcurves, but may have been missed in previous searches, which focused primarily on sinusoidal periodicity.
-To quantify the expected detection rates, we injected sinusoidal and sawtooth-shaped periodic signals in realistic PTF-like and idealised lightcurves.
-Using a statistical analysis similar to the one employed in \cite{Charisi2016}, which is based on the LSP, we compute the recovery rate for both types of signal and for both types of lightcurve data quality.
+To quantify the expected detection rates, we injected sinusoidal and sawtooth-shaped periodic signals in realistic PTF-like, idealised and LSST-like lightcurves, which are expected to be crucial in the near-future.
+Using a statistical analysis similar to the one employed in \cite{Charisi2016}, which is based on the LSP, we compute the recovery rate for both signals and for all three types of lightcurve data quality.

-Our main conclusion is that the LSP struggles to detect the injected periodicity, detecting a maximum of $\sim$40\% of the sinusoidal signals and only up to 7.5\% of the sawtooth signals in the PTF-like lightcurves.
+Our main conclusion is that the LSP struggles to detect the injected periodicity, detecting a maximum of $\sim$45\% of the sinusoidal signals and only up to $\sim$9\% of the sawtooth signals in the PTF-like lightcurves.
 We conclude that previous searches, including the one in \cite{Charisi2016}, must have missed a significant fraction of periodic signals.
 This is the case even for sinusoids, but the searches likely missed the vast majority of binaries if they produce sawtooth-shaped periodicity, as hydrodynamical simulations suggest.
 Caution is required in generalizing this conclusion, because the recovery rates depend on the specific periodicity detection method, precise pulse shape, as well as on the data quality.
 However, all previous searches used Fourier algorithms which, like the LSP, are optimised for sinusoidal signals.